tom-seddon/b2/README.md

 For Windows and OS X, you can get a binary release from the [b2 GitHub releases page](https://github.com/tom-seddon/b2/releases).
+On Windows, unzip to a folder of your choice; on OS X, drag b2 to your Applications folder and run it from there.

 If you use Linux, or if you just want to build it yourself anyway, follow [the building instructions](#building).

 # Guided tour

-Double-click the icon.
+Double-click the icon: `b2` on OS X, `b2.exe` on 64-bit Windows, or `b2_32bit.exe` on 32-bit Windows.

 Everything you need to get started is provided, and the familiar `BBC Computer 32K` message should appear straight away.

 ## Load a disc